-Many terms are used to describe different kinds of classified agencies and non-classified entities - boards, commissions, councils, authorities and foundations.
+Many terms are used to describe different kinds of provincial agencies and other entities - boards, commissions, councils, authorities and foundations.
 All of these bodies are referred to as agencies on this site.

-A classified agency means a provincial government organization:
+A provincial agency means a provincial government organization:

-Agencies listed on this site include classified agencies, as well as the many non-classified entities excluded from the financial and administrative requirements of the provincial government, but to which the government makes at least one representative appointment.
+Agencies listed on this site include provincial agencies, as well as the many other entities excluded from the financial and administrative requirements of the provincial government, but to which the government makes at least one representative appointment.

 Advisory agencies (ADA)